New Requirements for All Ultra Low Budget (ULB) Productions

 As required by WorkSafeBC, all employers in BC are required to develop a COVID-19 Safety Plan (CSP) that outlines the policies, guidelines, and procedures they have put in place to reduce the risk of COVID-19 transmission.

 To ensure the health and safety of performers on ULB productions, UBCP/ACTRA will require producers to submit their CSP with their ULB application.
 A “ULB COVID-19 Safety Plan Checklist” has been developed to assist Producers; please return a completed copy to the Union along with your CSP.
+Please refer to the additional resources below, which will help to inform and guide your CSP:

 Additionally, the CSP must be reviewed by an Actsafe Safety Advisor prior to being submitted to the union.
 Actsafe has offered to conduct employer safety plan reviews and provide employers suggestions based on current recommended guidance and orders from the Provincial Health Officer and WorkSafeBC.
 Please note that ULB applications may not be approved without a CSP that has been reviewed by Actsafe.